godspeedsystems/gs-documentation/docs/introduction.md

 To achieve this, we're committed to providing teams with everything they need to create and operate contemporary microservices, guided by configuration-driven, plug-and-play, and inherently extensible principles, all while remaining cloud-agnostic.
 We firmly reject any form of vendor lock-in, whether it be with Godspeed or any chosen cloud provider.
 Our approach empowers developers with the freedom to select and control the tools, databases, and cloud services they prefer, all while adhering to industry standards and unified interfaces.

-This framework has been meticulously developed by Mindgrep over several years, meticulously refined through various projects by abstracting reusable components.
+This framework has been meticulously developed by Godspeed team over several years,refined through various projects by abstracting reusable components.
 It's a dynamic and continuously improved solution, adapting to meet evolving needs.

 ---